teaql/teaql-quick-start/quick-start/function-patten.md

 If you'd like to add a family to your current community, use the Postman.
 Here are the steps.

-1. open your postman and crea
+1. open your postman and create a workspace.

+2. write a function for registering a family in IntelliJ IDEA.

+    the